 $15 – $75

 Your fish tank will also need a heater to keep the water nice and warm for your fish.
 I wouldn’t scrimp here and get a cheap one.
 I would get a fairly nice 75 watt to a hundred-watt heater and maybe a backup as well.
 The cheap ones tend to break down and can be dangerous for you and your fish.
 We’re talking electrocution or house fires in rare cases.
-A good quality fish tank heater may run you around $35 to $55 for a 75 watt heater.
+A good quality fish tank heater may run you around $35 to $55 for a 75-watt heater.
+This Aqueon is shatterproof and virtually indestructible.
 Doubling up on that would run you anywhere from $70 to $100. it’s always nice to have a backup up and running in case your main heater fails, and they will at some point.

 $15 – $100